Three Dimensional Z2 Topological Phases enriched by Time-Reversal Symmetry: Phase 3

 At the boundary of an ordinary bosonic SPT phase with $Z_2^T$ symmetry, the $e$ and $m$ excitations of the boundary $Z_2$ topological order are both Kramers' doublet~\cite{senthilashvin}.
 In our case, Eq.~\ref{transformation2} implies that time-reversal transformation $\mathcal{T}$ switches $e$ and $m$ excitations at the boundary.
 More precisely, Eq.~\ref{transformation2} leads to the following transformation: \beqn \mathcal{T}: U_e \rightarrow \sigma^x U_m, \ \ \ U_m \rightarrow \sigma^y U_e, \eeqn namely one of the possible boundary theories is a ``self-dual" $Z_2$ topological order, and the duality transformation between $e$ and $m$ is the time-reversal transformation.
+Notice that when deriving this transformation, we require $\theta_{e,m} \in [0, \pi]$.
+Then under time-reversal $\theta_m \rightarrow \pi-\theta_e$, $\theta_e \rightarrow \pi- \theta_m$, $\phi_m \rightarrow \phi_e + \pi$, $\phi_e \rightarrow \phi_m$.

 Both $U_e$ and $U_m$ excitations satisfy $\mathcal{T}^4 = \sigma^x \sigma^y \sigma^x \sigma^y = - 1$, namely $Z_2^T$ symmetry further fractionalizes at the boundary $Z_2$ topological order.
 The condensation of either $e$ or $m$ anyon will automatically break the time-reversal symmetry, thus the boundary cannot be driven into a trivial confined nondegenerate state without breaking time-reversal symmetry.

 In the boundary $Z_2$ topological order, $e$ and $m$ excitations are connected by the time-reversal transformation.
 Also, because $e$ and $m$ are different topological sectors, no local perturbation can mix $e$ and $m$.
 Thus as long as time-reversal symmetry is preserved, $e$ and $m$ excitations must be degenerate and orthogonal states.
-However, $e$ (or $m$) excitation itself is not a doublet, because nothing forbids splitting between $u_e$ and $v_e$: there is no symmetry transformation that interchanges $u_e$ and $v_e$.